Skip to contents

 uv venv --python 3.12

-Tell reticulate to use that interpreter by setting RETICULATE_PYTHON in .Renviron.
+To force reticulate to use a manually managed interpreter, set RETICULATE_PYTHON in .Renviron.

 For Linux/macOS: